cobrel/KanbanBoard/README.md

 Description
 -

-This Jira app was made for personal use to create issues, log time on them, and change their status to done.
+This Jira app was made for personal use to create issues, log time, and change their status to done.

 Used tools